Yasasr1/test/oidc-conformance-tests/README.md

 This script use OIDC conformance suite APIs to export results of completed test plans as zip files

-### send_notification.py
+### send_email.py

-**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, Gmail credentials to send emails
+**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, Gmail credentials, List of receiver email addresses

-This script will obtain counts of test cases with failures and warnings using the API of OIDC conformance.
+This script will obtain counts of test cases with failures and warnings using the API of OIDC conformance suite.
 Then send emails with the summary of test results to provided email addresses

+## send_chat.py

+**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, Google chat webhook url

+This script will obtain counts of test cases with failures and warnings using the API of OIDC conformance suite.
+Then send the test summary to a pre-configured google chat group

 ### test_runner.sh